sagnik6969/obsidian/Programming notes/Final sem exam 7th sem/Music/What is the difference between Indian classical music and western music.md

 - **Indian:** Traditionally rooted in spirituality and devotion, with the aim of uplifting the listener's soul.
 - **Western:** Can be religious, secular, expressive, or purely aesthetic in its purpose.

-**Tonality:**

-- **Indian:** Microtonal, meaning there are smaller intervals between notes than in the Western system.
-This creates a more nuanced and expressive sound.
-- **Western:** Equal temperament, meaning all notes are spaced evenly within an octave.
-This creates a more standardized and predictable sound.

 **Rhythmic structure:**

 - **Indian:** Polyrhythmic, meaning multiple rhythmic patterns can be played simultaneously.